 - Improving post-exercise recovery

-What particularly fascinates us is how these minerals interact with each other in Shilajit.
+What particularly fascinates us is how these minerals interact with each other in shilajit.
 Research shows that their synergistic action is “enhanced” (which means “strengthened”) by the other natural components of this ancient resin, notably humic acids and, once again, fulvic acids.

 What are the antioxidant properties of Shilajit’s trace elements?